 Make sure to discuss any tradeoffs, benefits and risks that may impact their business in any number of ways.
 In the end, you’re a consultant doing what’s best for your client.
 If they can only afford a la carte modules from your ERP offering, then that’s all you can really move forward with at that time.

 As an ERP consultant, it’s crucial to be flexible and work with your leads to meet their needs and what they can afford at any given time.

 Make it clear what your product can and cannot do.

 This is highly important.
 You must hash out with your non-technical leads what you can realistically deliver for them based on their requirements and budget.
 Go over disaster scenarios, what their expectations are if their system is down for a certain amount of time, integration requirements between other 3rd party services they are using and more.

 Here’s an example of a question you could ask your lead:

 “If your platform runs into issues that take it down for a period, at what point does it become a huge problem for you as you wait for it to be solved?”

 Use these strategies when selling ERP to your leads that just aren’t versed in the technical jargon of your expertise.
 The biggest takeaway from this article and the other content consumables you are digesting on this very subject is PRACTICE what you learn!

 It’s going to take maximum effort on your part to angle your sales pitch to meet the needs and understanding of these leads.
 Make yourself uncomfortable to make your non-technical leads comfortable during their buying journey.

 ERP partners should be looking for sophisticated, cloud-based payroll and HRIS platform functionality to meet the needs and components a lot of organizations are looking for today.
-The InfintyHR platform manages various processes in the following areas of human resources:

 - Payroll Processing